SUNET/te-canvas/README.md

 ./test.sh
 ```

-The following setup is required for tests which interact with TimeEdit and Canvas instances.
+The following setup is required for tests which interact with TimeEdit and Canvas.
+Note that tests which interact with TimeEdit will probably not work (at the time of writing) with a TimeEdit instance other than the particular one used during development.

 Canvas course: